oiramNet/AI-IRC-Bot/README.md

 We suggest starting experimenting with __gpt-4o-mini__ for the ChatGPT (OpenAI) or __claude-3-5-haiku-latest__ for Claude (Anthropic).

 ## Running bot
-To start the bot, you can run the command below.
+To start the bot, run the command below.
 Make sure to replace __CONFIG__ with the name of your configuration file.
 * Debian/Ubuntu/RedHat/CentOS
   ```
   python3 AIbot.py CONFIG